AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 **To update your DNS configuration for development**:

-1. Add CNAME records to point pre-production URLs to the Fastly service: `prod.magentocloud.map.fastly.net`, for example:
+1. Point pre-production URLs to the Fastly service by adding CNAME records: `prod.magentocloud.map.fastly.net`, for example:

    | Domain or Subdomain       | CNAME                            |
    |---------------------------|----------------------------------|